Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Description of the system

 where $\tilde{\omega}_{n_1 n_2 n_3}$ are the instantaneous eigenfrequencies of the adiabatic states $\ket{n_1 n_2 n_3}$.

 Tuning the coupler frequency close to the qubit frequencies results in avoided crossings and energy shifts of the adiabatic states.
 The first relevant avoided crossings occur when the tunable coupler and the qubit with the highest transition frequency (Q$_3$) become resonant ($\omega_c = \omega_3$).
 These crossings, denoted by stars ($\star$) in Fig.~\ref{fig:minimal_eigenergies}, occur for all adiabatic states with one excitation in Q$_3$, i.e., $\ket{001},\ket{011},\ket{101}\text{(not shown)}$ and $\ket{111}$.
 Lowering the coupler frequency further, leads to a hybridization and an energy shift $\chi_{011}$ on $\ket{011}$ when the second excited state of the coupler $\ket{2,000}^0$ and the state $\ket{1,010}^0$ become resonant ($\omega_c =\omega_2 - \alpha_c$), as denoted by the hexagon ($\hexagon$) in Fig.~\ref{fig:minimal_eigenergies}.
 Similarly, the state $\ket{111}$ in the three-excitation manifold is shifted in energy by $\chi_{011}$ due to the $\ket{2,100}^0 \leftrightarrow \ket{1,110}^0$ interaction.
 These additional energy shifts introduce a two-body interaction term between qubits Q$_2$ and Q$_3$.
 Finally, the avoided crossing of the bare states $\ket{3,000}^0$ and $\ket{2,100}^0$, denoted by a square ($\square$) in Fig.~\ref{fig:minimal_eigenergies}, leads to a hybridization of the adiabatic state $\ket{111}$.
 The resulting energy shift $\chi_\text{CCP}$ introduces the targeted three-body interaction for implementing controlled-controlled-phase gates.
+We note that a negative coupler anharmonicity is required for the optimal succession of the avoided crossings for the generation of the discussed energy shifts.
 The relevant two- and three-qubit energy shifts are determined from the diagonalized Hamiltonian as